Blog Layout

 PEOs may work with diverse companies across the country, technically providing support to thousands or more employees.
 For a business that doesn’t want to hire a full-time, dedicated HR or administrative team, the business can outsource tasks related to the above categories to a PEO.

-PEOs can draw on their vast resources and compliance expertise to ensure small businesses stay compliant with local, state and federal regulations.
+PEOs can draw on their vast resources and regulatory compliance expertise to ensure small businesses stay compliant with local, state and federal regulations.
 They can also free up small business owners to work on the tasks they want to focus on.

 Pros of a PEO

 PEOs may provide benefits to some small business owners.
 Typically, a PEO makes the most sense for owners of multi-state businesses with fewer than 25 employees, who want to offer very rich benefits for their staff.
+Some benefits of PEOs include:

 • Potential cost savings: In certain scenarios, a small business may be able to save money using a PEO.
 For example, instead of hiring in-house HR staff members that require an annual salary plus benefits and overhead, a PEO eliminates those costs.